wiltonribeiro/fluid_slider_flutter/README.md

 # Fluid Slider Flutter
-The component created with [Flutter](https://flutter.dev/) using Dart programming language, inspired by [Fluid Slider by Ramotion](https://github.com/Ramotion/fluid-slider).
+The component created with [Flutter](https://flutter.dev/) using Dart programming language, inspired in [Fluid Slider by Ramotion](https://github.com/Ramotion/fluid-slider).

 ## About
 The component was created to better simulate all the component behavior in the inspiration video.
 The component is editable and only require the Flutter framework and no other third-party library.